focus-editor/focus/LOG.md

 - Make sure cursor positioning is correct for all fonts and sizes
 - Subpixel rendering: support other types of panels (https://freetype.org/freetype2/docs/reference/ft2-lcd_rendering.html)
+- Look into subpixel font positioning
+    - Revisit the font loading code as it has some rounding to pixels there and consider using floats or other units for font metrics

 # DONE
 + Don't do a draw call per line